lambdaisland/funnel/README.md

 ### `:funnel/broadcast`

 Clients can send arbitrary messages to funnel without caring where they go.
-If there is a matching subscription then they willg et forwarded, if not they are dropped.
+If there is a matching subscription then they will get forwarded, if not they are dropped.
 But a client may also choose to address a message to a specific client or subset of clients, by using `:funnel/broadcast`.
 The value of `:funnel/broadcast` is again a _selector_, as with `:funnel/subscribe`.